 Kenkey is a Ghanaian breakfast food.
 It is quite heavy and can be eaten for lunch or dinner as well.
 Kenkey, also called dorkonu is made from corn and eaten with a pepper sauce and big fish (usually tilapia).
 Heavy breakfasts can tend to slow you down if eaten in large amounts but when the proportion is gotten just right, they allow you to be satisfied for longer and focus on all the tasks that one has at hand.

 Boerewors are versatile South African sausages that can be combined with different dishes and had for breakfast, lunch or dinner.
 A lot of people like sausages and so Boerewors are certainly something that every African should try at least once.
 They can be served with scrambled eggs, bread, like an American hot dog, the choice is all yours.

 5. Yam and Egg sauce

 Yam is a tuber crop that can be steamed or fried to eat.
-Although plain in taste, it is a delicious combination with egg sauce.
-Egg sauce is practically scrambled eggs with more oil, vegetables and spices.
+Although plain in taste, it is a delicious combination of egg sauce.
+Egg sauce is practically scrambled eggs with more oil, vegetables, and spices.